 Funding services and investments over the long term also calls for careful planning of the mix of funding sources to meet legislated levels and ensure fairness.
 This is the subject of the chapter on Long-Term Financial Planning.
 The chapter focuses in particular on the impacts of capital projects, both when they are being planned and built and when they need to be rehabilitated or replaced.
 These are major uses of the Region's financial resources.

 THE OPERATING BUDGET

-outlines spending on operations for the remaining two years of the 2019-2022 budget, including an approved \$2.6 billion in spending in 2021.
+sets out the proposed spending on operations for the remaining two years of the 2019-2022 budget, including \$2.6 billion for 2021.

 YORK REGION'S 2021 OPERATING BUDGET